me-RK/WiFiCreds/README.md

 ### SimpleExample Walkthrough

-The **SimpleExample** demonstrates the most basic usage of the WiFiCreds library:
+The **SimpleExample** demonstrates the basic usage of the WiFiCreds library:

 1. **Purpose**: Tests if your `credentials.h` file is properly configured
-2. **Functionality**: Displays stored credentials without connecting to WiFi
+2. **Functionality**: Displays default credentials and shows usage procedure
-3. **Use Case**: Perfect for verifying library installation and credential setup
+3. **Use Case**: Perfect for verifying library installation and learning how to use the library

 ```cpp
 #include <WiFiCreds.h>